ablab/quast-website/docs/help.md

 | Linux   | Ubuntu 20.04      | 96 | 94 (Icarus issues) | not tested | not tested |
 | MacOS   | Big Sur 11.6.1    | 96 | 95 (Icarus issues) | not tested  | 15.2 |
 | Windows | 10 	              | 95 | 94 (Icarus issues) | 96 | not tested |

+<a name="faq"></a>
+### WebQUAST FAQ

+This FAQ is primarily for WebQUAST; the answers to many common questions about the command-line utility and QUAST, in general, are [here](http://cab.cc.spbu.ru/quast/manual.html#sec7).
+Note that for any WebQUAST report, you can always get the full command-line QUAST output (the standalone report) by pressing the *Download report* button, see step 6 in the [Interpreting the output](#output) section.

+**Q1.
+How can find out which commands and parameters of the third-party tools (e.g., minimap2, BUSCO) WebQUAST used in my analysis?**
+The standalone report includes the detailed log file (`<downloaded_report>/full_output/quast.log`) listing all used commands.

+**Q2.
+Is it possible to get the list of misassemblies for an assembly?**
+Yes!
+The list of misassemblies in the [GFF3 format](https://www.ensembl.org/info/website/upload/gff3.html) and the sequences of the misassembled contigs in the FASTA format are available in the standalone report.
+For an assembly labeled `<assembly_name>`, the corresponding files are `<assembly_name>.misassemblies.gff` and `<assembly_name>.mis_contigs.fa` in the `<downloaded_report>/full_output/contigs_reports/` folder.

+**Q3.
+Can I check whether misassemblies are co-located with specific genomic features, e.g., repeats or gene-dense regions?**
+This feature is not nicely implemented yet, but there is a workaround.
+You can upload any genome annotation, such as coordinates of repeated regions, as a *Genes* file corresponding to your reference genome (see step 3 in the [Submitting your data](#submit) section).
+The BEG, GFF, and plain text formats are supported, see more detail in the [online manual](http://cab.cc.spbu.ru/quast/manual.html#sec2.2).
+When the evaluation against this reference is complete, you might visually match misassemblies to the track with your annotations in the [Icarus browser](#icarus).
+You might also search for a specific feature by its name using the search field in the top right corner.

 [To the top](#top)